David Mackintosh: Unsecured council loan to property developer

 In June 2021, seven people were charged under the Political Parties, Elections and Referendums Act 2000 over donations made to the Northampton South Conservative Association in 2014.
 In August 2021 one defendant was convicted and fined £6,000.
 In November 2022 two defendants pleaded guilty.

+On 23 October 2023, Mackintosh and Grossman went on trial at Warwick Crown Court for not declaring the true source of the donations; the trial was expected to last for six weeks.
+On 21 November the same year, both Mackintosh and Grossman were acquitted of the offence.